Environment, Science, and Culture

-Choose any six elective courses; at least four of them should come from the Environment, Science, and Culture concentration.
+Choose any seven elective courses; at least four of them should come from the Environment, Science, and Culture concentration.
 Students can apply for approval from the Literature Director to count an elective not previously listed in a given area of concentration.

 - All electives must be 0500-level or above, and at least three of them must be at the 1000-level.
 Download an easy-to-use chart of 1000-level courses and the requirements they satisfy.

 - Students may take up to two courses from the other programs in English (Writing, Film, Composition) designated within their area of concentration.
 Approved courses are listed below; students can apply for special approval from the Literature Director to count others.